Monitoring epileptic seizures with an implantable device

 The research

-The team also found that seizure duration and frequency varied considerably between people with epilepsy but was highly predictable within individuals.
+The research team also found that seizure duration and frequency varied considerably between people with epilepsy but was highly predictable within individuals.

 Technology development history

 Professor Cook’s research team had been studying seizure prediction since 2005.
-In 2010, they partnered with Neurovista, a medical device company based in Seattle, USA.
+In 2010, they partnered with Neurovista, a medical device company based in Seattle, US.
 They designed a seizure advisory system that was trialled in 15 people.
 A device implanted under the skull recorded brain activity using electroencephalography (EEG).
 A second device, which was implanted in the chest, transmitted the EEG data to external equipment.
 An algorithm predicted seizures for each person based on their individual brain activity.

-The trial showed that it was possible to record continuous EEG and transmit and analyse this data.
-However, a major limitation was the inability to analyse large amounts of data fast enough to provide reliable seizure forecasts.
+“The trial showed that it was possible to record continuous EEG and transmit and analyse this data.
+But a major limitation was the inability to analyse large amounts of data fast enough to provide reliable seizure forecasts,” says Professor Cook.

-To overcome this, Professor Cook’s research team adopted machine-learning algorithms they had developed for epilepsy diagnosis.
-These algorithms incorporate the team’s findings on seizure cycles and duration.
-The team also investigated the best method for long-term implantation of EEG electrodes under the scalp.
-This is a much less invasive way of collecting the EEG data than the Neurovista device.
+The team also investigated the best method for long-term implantation of EEG electrodes under the scalp – a much less invasive way of collecting the EEG data than the Neurovista device.

-To further develop and commercialise the seizure detection device, Professor Cook co-founded Epi-Minder in June 2018 with Associate Professor Chris Williams, who led the preclinical research and Minder device development at the Bionics Institute.
+To further develop and commercialise the seizure detection device, Professor Cook co-founded Epiminder in June 2018 with Associate Professor Chris Williams, who led the preclinical research and Minder device development at the Bionics Institute.

-Epi-Minder raised around $A10 million in initial investment.
+Epiminder raised around $A10 million in initial investment.
 Investors include Cochlear Ltd, the Bionics Institute, St Vincent’s Hospital Melbourne, the University of Melbourne and private investors.
 Cochlear invested $A2 million and at the initial stage contributed to the design and development of the device to the value of $A1.65 million.

-Epi-Minder has an exclusive license to intellectual property owned by the Bionics Institute, St Vincent’s Hospital Melbourne and the University of Melbourne.
+Epiminder has an exclusive license to intellectual property owned by the Bionics Institute, St Vincent’s Hospital Melbourne and the University of Melbourne.

-In 2019, Epi-Minder began a clinical trial with its implantable device.
+In 2019, Epiminder began a clinical trial with its implantable device.
 Data will be collected from each person involved in the trial, and transferred wirelessly from the device to their mobile phone.
-Data will then be transmitted to cloud storage managed by Epi-Minder.
+Data will then be transmitted to cloud storage managed by Epiminder.

 The trial will test the safety of implanting the device and its ability to record brain activity over extended periods and transmit the data.

-In late 2020, Epi-Minder raised $A18 million in Series A funding from private investors and existing shareholders and an additional $16 million in late 2021.
+In late 2020, Epiminder raised $A18 million in Series A funding from private investors and existing shareholders and an additional $16 million in late 2021.

-How the Epi-Minder device works
+How the Epiminder device works

 Partners